seerasasikumar/Netflix-Data-Analysis/Dataset/README.md

 ## 📌 Overview

-This folder contains the dataset used for the Netflix Data Analysis project.
+This folder contains the datasets used for the Netflix Data Analysis project.
+The datasets are used for data cleaning, exploratory data analysis (EDA), visualization, and dashboard creation.

 ---

-## 📄 Dataset Information
+## 📄 Files

-**Dataset Name:** netflix_titles.csv
+### 1. netflix_titles.csv

-The dataset contains information about Netflix Movies and TV Shows, including titles, genres, countries, release years, ratings, durations, and cast details.
+The original Netflix dataset containing information about Movies and TV Shows.

+### 2. Netflix_cleaned.csv

+The cleaned version of the dataset after handling missing values and preparing the data for analysis.

 ---

-## 📊 Features
+## 📊 Dataset Features

+The dataset includes the following information:

 - Show ID
-- Type (Movie / TV Show)
+- Content Type (Movie / TV Show)
 - Title
 - Director
 - Cast